 Further, mobile operating system and web browser providers, such as Apple and Google, have implemented product changes to limit the ability of advertisers to collect and use data to target and measure advertising.
-For example, Apple made a change in iOS 14 that required apps to get a user's opt-in permission before tracking or sharing the user's data across apps or websites owned by companies other than the app's owner.
-Google intends to further restrict the use of third-party cookies in its Chrome browser in 2023, consistent with similar actions taken by the owners of other browsers, such as Apple in its Safari browser, and Mozilla in its Firefox browser.
+For example, Apple made a change in iOS 14 that required apps to get a user's opt-in permission before tracking a user or sharing the user's data across apps or websites owned by companies other than the app's owner.
+Google has updated its timetable for restricting the use of third-party cookies in its Chrome browser, consistent with similar actions taken by the owners of other browsers, such as Apple in its Safari browser, and Mozilla in its Firefox browser.
+In early 2024, Google will begin banning third party cookies with the goal of phasing them out by the end of 2024.
 These changes have reduced and will continue to reduce our ability to efficiently target and measure advertising, in particular through online social networks, making our advertising less cost effective and successful.
 We expect to continue to be impacted by these changes.